Fallow Lodge

 • eating and drinking

 Fallow Lodge is self-catering.
-Just bring your own food and drink, and cook meals using the single gas hob and Weber barbeque.
+Just bring your own food and drink, and cook meals using the single gas hob, woodburner, Weber BBQ, pizza oven, or over the brazier.
+A small fridge provides cool storage.
+A small fridge provides cool storage.
 You may also like to cook over the firepit.
 You'll find all the cutlery, crockery, pots and pans that you'll need.

 If you want a break from cooking at any stage, you can find Mercer Landing and Muddy Waters, an Irish pub, just 10 minutes away in Mercer.
 There are plenty more dining options in Pukekohe township, just 25 minutes north.